IBM/charts/community/ibm-tensorflow-notebook-dev/README.md

 ## Support

-IBM does not provide official support for open source helm charts, containers, and open source packages in general.
+The helm charts are provided "as-is" and without warranty of any kind.

-All helm charts and
+All helm charts and packages are supported through standard open source forums and helm charts are updated on a best effort basis.
-packages are supported through standard open source forums and helm charts are updated on a best effort basis.

 Any issues found can be reported through the links below, and fixes may be proposed/submitted using standard git issues as noted below.

-For issues that are related to IBM Cloud Private, you can take advantage of both free digital support and paid support offered by ICP.
+[Submit issue to Helm Chart] ( https://github.com/ppc64le/charts/issues )

-Issues may be reported through:
+[Submit issue to Tensorflow docker image]  ( https://github.com/ppc64le/build-scripts/issues )

-Mailing list: lysannef@us.ibm.com
+[Submit issue to Tensorflow open source community] ( https://github.com/tensorflow/tensorflow/issues )

 ## Limitations